West London Extension Specialists

 A rear extension projects from the back wall of the house into the garden.
 A side return fills in the narrow alley alongside the original rear addition on Victorian and Edwardian terraces.
 Rear extensions add more square metres.
 Side returns deliver better usability by widening the existing kitchen-diner.
 Most Victorian terrace clients combine both, which is what a wrap-around extension is.

 Yes.
 Period property extensions are our specialism.
-The challenges are real: solid 9-inch walls, shallow original foundations, chimney breasts in awkward positions, and lime mortar that can't take modern cement.
+The challenges are real: solid 9-inch walls, shallow original foundations, chimney breasts in awkward positions, and lime mortar that can’t take modern cement.
 We design extensions that respect the existing structure, use breathable lime-friendly junctions where new meets old, and handle conservation area design statements.
-See period property extensions in our portfolio.
+See projects in our portfolio.

 We handle everything end-to-end.
-Our team includes the architect, structural engineer, planning consultant and party wall surveyor.
+We have an in-house architect, plus structural engineering, planning and party wall surveying arranged for you.
 You get one point of contact and one fixed quote covering design, planning, build and finish.
 The alternative is appointing each separately, paying three professional fees and managing three timelines yourself.
 Most clients prefer our route.

-In London, the strongest ROI usually comes from extensions that create open-plan kitchen-living-dining space.
-Side returns on Victorian terraces typically deliver 1.5x to 2x return on build cost in resale uplift.
-Wrap-arounds and double-storey extensions add the most absolute value (£100,000–£200,000+) but cost more upfront.
-Loft conversions sit in a similar ROI range.
+In London, the strongest return usually comes from extensions that create open-plan kitchen-living-dining space.
+Side returns on Victorian terraces typically deliver a strong return on build cost in resale uplift.
+Wrap-arounds and double-storey extensions add the most absolute value but cost more upfront.
+Loft conversions sit in a similar range.
 See our loft conversion guide.

 Yes.
-Every house extension London project includes a written 2-year workmanship guarantee covering all our build trades.
-For an additional £350 we can arrange a 10-year insurance-backed warranty through Quality Mark Protection or equivalent.
+Every extension includes a written 2-year workmanship guarantee covering all our build trades.
+For an additional £350 we can arrange a 10-year insurance-backed warranty.
 The structural calcs are signed off by a chartered structural engineer, and building control issues the final completion certificate at handover.

 All of West London, South-West London and the Surrey commuter belt.
 We build extensions across Ealing, Acton, Chiswick, Hammersmith, Fulham, Hayes, Hillingdon, Uxbridge, Hounslow, Richmond, Twickenham, Teddington, Wimbledon, Putney, Barnes, Kingston, New Malden, Harrow, Wembley, Ruislip, Pinner, Windsor, Staines and surrounding areas.
 Our Hayes base means we’re local, not a national chain quoting from another county.

 Three reasons.
 First, full end-to-end management: architect, structural engineer, planning, party wall, build, finish, guarantee.
-Second, fixed-price contracts only.
-No cost-plus surprises.
-Third, 15+ years extending West London period property, so we know every council, every conservation area, and every Victorian terrace structural quirk.
+Second, fixed-price contracts only — no cost-plus surprises.
+Third, trading since 2010 extending West London period property, so we know the councils, the conservation areas and the Victorian terrace structural quirks.
+We’re also rated 5.0 on Google.
 Book a free design consultation.

 Plan Your Extension

-Our architect and structural engineer visit your property, discuss your brief, sketch initial designs and give an honest rough budget.
-No commitment, no obligation, no sales pressure.
-Just the information you need to make a confident decision.
+Our architect and a structural engineer visit your property, discuss your brief, sketch initial designs and give an honest rough budget.
+No commitment, no obligation, no sales pressure — just the information you need to make a confident decision.

 Free design consult